Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] Outlook can display only pictures stored in JPG format.
 - [ ] Outlook automatically converts email to HTML.
 - [x] Pictures were prevented from being automatically downloaded.
 User may download if desired.

+#### Q92.
+You have a meeting from 2 to 3 p.m. next friday and have been invited to a second meeting in a different bulding starting at 3 p.m..
+You want to attend both meetings but need time to get from the first to the second.
+What is an efficient way to respond to the organizer of the second meeting to allot 30 minutes of travel?

+- [ ] decline and propose new time
+- [x] tenctative and propose new time

+#### Q93.
+What happens when you try to add new account on Outlook?

+- [x] transmission